 Marilyn Weaver ’03

-Marilyn Weaver ’03 enrolled at Milton Hershey School (MHS) from Lancaster County, Pennsylvania, when her family made the hard and selfless decision to give her the opportunity of a lifetime.
+Marilyn Weaver ’03 enrolled at Milton Hershey School (MHS) from Lancaster County, Pennsylvania when her family made the hard and selfless decision to give her the opportunity of a lifetime.

 “MHS gave me a second chance at life—it helped me find who I am and who I am meant to be,” shared Marilyn.

-“Learning to live with 9 to11 other girls of all different ages and maturity levels presented its challenges at time.
+“Learning to live with 9 to11 other girls of all different ages and maturity levels presented its challenges at the time.
 But, these same girls are the ones that, to this day, I love like family no matter what life brings,” said Marilyn.

 Upon her graduation from MHS, Marilyn attended Geneva College and earned dual bachelor’s degrees in business administration and human services.
 It was during her time in college that she realized she had a passion for working with people.
-This passion lead her to start her career in the social services field after graduating from college.
+This passion leads her to start her career in the social services field after graduating from college.

 For the next 10 years, Marilyn dedicated her life to working with adults who experience homelessness and physical disabilities—fulfilling her passion for working with people, but finding another one along the way—photography.
 In 2019, Marilyn left the social services field to pursue her photography business full time.